PowerGenome/PowerGenome/README.md

 pip install -e .
 ```

 5. Download [the PUDL database](https://doi.org/10.5281/zenodo.3653158), unzip it, and copy the `/pudl_data/sqlite/pudl.sqlite` to wherever you would like to store PowerGenome data on your computer.
+The zip file contains other data sets that aren't needed for PowerGenome and can be deleted.
 Note that as of December 2021 the most recent version of this database (Data Release v3.0.0) is compatible with `catalystcoop.pudl` version 0.5.* and will not work if an earlier version is included in your conda environment.

-6. Download [additional PowerGenome data](https://drive.google.com/file/d/1LM0ShpM69yLhZX9ScyVDmVBjC3iyyEg4/view?usp=sharing) that includes NREL ATB cost data and IPM region hourly demand/transmission constraints.
+6. Download [additional PowerGenome data](https://drive.google.com/file/d/1LM0ShpM69yLhZX9ScyVDmVBjC3iyyEg4/view?usp=sharing) that includes NREL ATB cost data, transmission constraints between IPM regions, and hourly demand for each IPM region.
+Hourly demand is for 2012 and was constructed from FERC 714 data.
 These files will eventually be provided through a data repository with citation information.

 7. Download the [renewable resource data](https://drive.google.com/file/d/1g0Q6TdNp4C12HQJy6pAURzp_oVg0Q7ly/view?usp=sharing) containing generation profiles and capacity for existing and new-build renewable resources.
 Save and unzip this file.
 The suggested location for all of the unzipped files is `PowerGenome/data/resource_groups/`.
 These files will eventually be provided through a data repository with citation information.